royorel/Lifespan_Age_Transformation_Synthesis/README.md

 </div>

 ## Overview
-Lifespan Age Transformation Synthesis is a GAN based method designed to simulate the countinuous aging process from a single input image.<br>
+Lifespan Age Transformation Synthesis is a GAN based method designed to simulate the continuous aging process from a single input image.<br>
 This code is the official PyTorch implementation of the paper:
 > **Lifespan Age Transformation Synthesis**<br>
 > Roy Or-El, Soumyadip Sengupta, Ohad Fried, Eli Shechtman, Ira Kemelmacher-Shlizerman<br>